-The grid is styled using CSS.
-A set of CSS rules styling the grid is referred to as a theme.
-The grid comes bundled with provided themes or you can create you own theme by applying CSS styles to the grid.
+The grid is styled using CSS, and a theme is a set of CSS rules styling the grid.
+The grid comes bundled with Provided Themes, or you can create your own.

-- Use one of the provided themes.
+- Use one of the Provided Themes.
 This is the most straightforward approach.
 You can make simple customisations using CSS variables and rules.

 - Customise Provided Themes using theme parameters and CSS rules.
-This requires configuring your project to build Sass files, and allows you to change elements of the look and feel like colours, padding, and borders.
+This requires configuring your project to build Sass files and allows you to change elements of the look and feel like colours, padding, and borders.

 - Create your own theme from scratch by extending the base theme.
-This is the best option for apps that look very different to the provided themes.
+This is the best option for apps that look very different from the provided themes.

 When to extend the base theme

 If you extend a provided theme and then very extensively alter it to make a totally different design, you may encounter a couple of issues:

 - If the provided theme contains design elements that you don't want, you need to add CSS rules to remove them.